will be offered in the Fall Term of 2013.

 display towards the end of the term.

-- Policy on late assignments and missed tests:
+Policy on missed tests:

 - Please be aware that

-prevented by illness or bereavement or other acceptable cause, duly
+by illness or bereavement or other acceptable cause, duly

-authenticated, from completing an assignment or writing a test, may request
+authenticated, from writing a test, may request

 an exemption from this policy.